 - Sharing common interests

 - Continuing our education on garden related subjects: horticulture, landscape and floral design, and the environment

 - Designing and working in our community service projects

 The Application Process

-- Attend one-two meetings prior to application in the last 12 months.
+- It is highly suggested that you attend one-two meetings prior to application in the last 12 months.